Important Note: The content on this page is archived and is no longer actively maintained.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a notice of data availability regarding data collection and estimated future unit sales of five lamp types.
-78 FR 15891 (March 13, 2013).
+DOE published a Federal Register notice of data availability regarding data collection and estimated future unit sales of five lamp types.
+80 FR 13791 (March 17, 2015)

-Standards for Certain Lamps Exempted from General Service Incandescent Lamp Standards
+Standards for Lamps Exempted from General Service Incandescent Lamp Standards

 The five types of incandescent lamps discussed here were statutorily exempted from energy conservation standards due to their low market share.
 In order to verify that such basis for exemption remains valid, EISA 2007 directs DOE to monitor their shipments